Machine gun: Maxim and World War I

 The first practical self-powered machine gun was invented in 1884 by Sir Hiram Maxim.
-The Maxim machine gun used the recoil power of the previously fired bullet to reload rather than being hand-powered, enabling a much higher rate of fire than was possible using earlier designs such as the Nordenfelt and Gatling weapons.
+The Maxim machine gun used the recoil power of the previously fired bullet to cycle rather than being hand-powered, enabling a much higher rate of fire than was possible using earlier designs such as the Nordenfelt and Gatling weapons.
 Maxim also introduced the use of water cooling, via a water jacket around the barrel, to reduce overheating.
 Maxim's gun was widely adopted, and derivative designs were used on all sides during the First World War.
 The design required fewer crew and was lighter and more usable than the Nordenfelt and Gatling guns.
 First World War combat experience demonstrated the military importance of the machine gun.
 The United States Army issued four machine guns per regiment in 1912, but that allowance increased to 336 machine guns per regiment by 1919.

 Heavy guns based on the Maxim such as the Vickers machine gun were joined by many other machine weapons, which mostly had their start in the early 20th century such as the Hotchkiss machine gun.
 Submachine guns (e.g., the German MP 18) as well as lighter machine guns (the first light machine gun deployed in any significant number being the Madsen machine gun, with the Chauchat and Lewis gun soon following) saw their first major use in World War I, along with heavy use of large-caliber machine guns.
 The biggest single cause of casualties in World War I was actually artillery, but combined with wire entanglements, machine guns earned a fearsome reputation.